Giving Obsessive-compulsive sufferers an Alternative Life Style (“GOALS”) OCD Virtual Support Group

 The GOALS support group is not intended to be a therapy group or a substitute for therapy for OCD.
 It is intended to be an adjunct to therapy, to provide additional support, information, ideas, and possibly opportunities to practice various intervention strategies for teens who have received or are currently receiving treatment for OCD from a qualified professional.

-Although it is not required that your teenager have received such therapy or are currently in treatment to participate in the support group, it is strongly suggested that they engage in formal therapy to treat OCD.
+Although it is not required that your teenager has received such therapy or is currently in treatment to participate in the support group, it is strongly suggested that they engage in formal therapy to treat OCD.

 Meeting Structure:

-The group format created by Dr. Tejal Jakatdar is “semi-structured.”
+The group format is “semi-structured.”
 Each group meeting is broken into roughly three segments:

 Expectations for GOALS Attendees: